-However, in many cases, IKEv2 is faster than OpenVPN since it is less CPU-intensive.
-There are, however, numerous variables that affect speed, so this may not apply in all use cases.
+However, in many cases,?IKEv2?is faster than?OpenVPN?since it is less CPU-intensive.
+However, numerous variables affect speed, so this may not?apply?in all?use?cases.

-For mobile device performance, IKEv2 may be the best option because it does well establishing a reconnection.
+For mobile device performance,?IKEv2?may be the best option because it establishes a reconnection well.

 VPNs fall into three main categories: